The Best Exercises for Men and Women with Back Pain you Can do at Home

 “Because my clients sit all day at work, their hip flexors get stuck ‘tight’ which compresses their back as a result,” says Romina Kostich, a NASM-certified personal trainer in NYC.
 “To counter it we warm up in positions that get their hip extensors (like hamstrings and glutes) to co-contract with their abdominals, which lengthens their back muscles and decompresses the spine.”

-An example of this is an exercise Kostich calls the “bat hang” in which the client lays at the base of where the floor meets the wall, with their buttocks touching the wall and legs resting straight up against it.
+Among excellent exercises for back pain is an exercise Kostich calls the “bat hang” in which the client lays at the base of where the floor meets the wall, with their buttocks touching the wall and legs resting straight up against it.
 Climb your heels up a few inches until your low back is passively rounded off the floor and they feel a stretch.
 By nature of the position your hamstrings are contracting while their back muscles let go.
 “I’ll then have them fully exhale to move their ribs down, in and back–actions which the internal obliques and transverse abdominals are responsible for in a full exhalation,” says Kostich.
 “After a pause, I have them think about keeping their front ribs ‘closed’ while they silently inhale into their nose and this gets air to expand their upper/middle back for further decompression.”

 Kostich has her clients use the move as a general warm up for training, or when they’re feeling back stiffness at home, for 2 sets of 3-5 full breath cycles.